ali-jin/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 4-rev_array.c is a function that reverses the content of an array of integers. <br/>
 5-string_toupper.c is a function that changes all lowercase letters of a string to uppercase. <br/>
 6-cap_string.c is a function that capitalizes all words of a string. <br/>
-7-leet.c is a function that encodes a string into 1337.
+7-leet.c is a function that encodes a string into 1337. <br/><br/>
+0-memset.c is a function that fills memory with a constant byte. <br/>
+1-memcpy.c is a function that copies memory area. <br/>
+2-strchr.c is a function that locates a character in a string. <br/>
+3-strspn.c is a function that gets the length of a prefix substring. <br/>
+4-strpbrk.c is a function that searches a string for any of a set of bytes. <br/>
+5-strstr.c is a function that locates a substring. <br/>
+7-print_chessboard.c is a function that prints the chessboard. <br/>
+8-print_diagsums.c is a function that prints the sum of the two diagonals of a square matrix of integers.